hypernumbers/LuvvieScript/src_md/luvviescript.erl.md

     compile(File, Environment) ->
         io:format("Compiling ~p~n", [File]),
+        %% for debugging we write out the source code of the Erlang core
-        ok = maybe_core(Environment, File),
+        %% file whose AST we will be transforming ok = maybe_core(Environment, File),
         %% we are going to compile the .P2 version of the Erlang file
         %% not the plain one, so we create that version first